ArtifactDB/SewerRat/README.md

 ## }
 ```

-On success, the metadata files in the specified directory will be incorporated into the SQLite index.
-We can then [search on the contents of these files](#querying-the-index) or [fetch the contents of any file](#fetching-file-contents) in the registered directory.
-On error, the response usually has the `application-json` content type, where the body encodes a JSON object with an `ERROR` status and a `reason` string property explaining the reason for the failure.
-Note that some error types (e.g., 404, 405) may instead return a `text/plain` content type with the reason directly in the response body.
-In either case, the verification code file is no longer needed after a response is received and can be deleted from the directory to reduce clutter.

-We provide some small utility functions from [`scripts/functions.sh`](scripts/functions.sh) to perform the registration from the command line.
-The process should still be simple enough to implement equivalent functions in any language.

-### Behind the scenes

-Once verified in `/register/finish`, SewerRat will walk recursively through the specified directory.
+Upon receiving a valid request, SewerRat will walk recursively through the directory specified in `path`.
-It will identify all files with the specified `base` names (i.e., `A.json` and `B.json` in our example above), parsing them as JSON for indexing.
+It will identify all metadata files with the specified `base` names (i.e., `A.json` and `B.json` in our example above), parsing them as JSON for indexing.
 SewerRat will skip any problematic files that cannot be indexed due to, e.g., invalid JSON, insufficient permissions.
 The causes of any failures are reported in the `comments` array in the HTTP response.
+Subdirectories with names starting with `.` are also skipped during the recursive walk, so any metadata files therein will be ignored.

 Symbolic links in the specified directory are treated differently depending on their target.
 If the directory contains symbolic links to files, the contents of the target files can be indexed as long as the link has one of the `base` names.